 Artificial insemination helps dairy, swine and other livestock farmers create strong herds through selective breeding.
 Where one bull might only service 100 cows per year, artificial insemination (AI) can increase that number to more than 60,000.

-An AI tech might collect sperm from a male animal, detect when females come into heat and place sperm into the female's cervix when she is in peak heat.
+An AI tech might collect sperm from a male animal, detect when females come into heat and inject sperm through the female’s cervix when she is in peak heat.
 Good communication, record-keeping and animal handling skill are required.
-You can travel the world as an AI tech helping bring the technology to countries around the globe.
+A high percentage of workers involved in animal breeding are self-employed, so business skills are likely to be helpful as well.

 Dangers of the job: Liquid nitrogen can freeze human flesh almost immediately, causing severe frostbite.
 Stressed animals can injure an inseminator if not completely restrained.
 Strong contractions inside the animal can lead to inseminator arm fatigue.

-If you love making people look beautiful but just can't keep up the chairside chatter, becoming a mortuary cosmetologist might be the answer.
-As a funeral home beautician, you'll use special techniques such as airbrushing and contouring to make the deceased look like their loved ones remember them.
+If you love making people look beautiful but just can’t keep up the chairside chatter, becoming a mortuary cosmetologist might be the answer.
+As a funeral home beautician, you’ll use special techniques such as airbrushing, contouring and facial reconstruction to make the deceased look like their loved ones remember them.

 Dangers of the job: Like any funeral industry job, there’s a risk of illness from exposure to viruses or bacteria.